William Lowell Putnam Mathematical Competition

 The first Saturday in December, some UA undergraduate students participate in the William Lowell Putnam Mathematical Competition, a national contest sponsored by the Mathematical Association of America (MAA).
 The competition consists of two 3-hour sessions, during each of which each student individually attempts to solve six problems.
 The exam is designed to test originality and creativity in mathematical thinking.
 The MAA maintains a list of top participants from past competitions.

 Although any UA undergraduate may participate, familiarity with coursework through differential equations is recommended.
 There is no cost to participate.
-The deadline for registration is mid-October.
+The deadline for registration is typically in October.

-To sign up, please contact the interim Putnam coordinator: Bryden Cais
+To sign up, please submit the brief online form.

 The Putnam coordinator can provide you with copies of past Putnam exams.
 Students seeking experience with Putnam-like problems should consider participating in the UA Mathematics Problem Solving Group Seminar.